Information for Incoming Students

 Below are some resources and inspiration to get you ready for your first semester at the School of Journalism at the University of Montana.

 Also: Did you know as an incoming journalism student, you can apply for scholarships?
-The Dean's Scholarship, for one, will go to as many as four incoming students and ranges from $500 to $1,000.
+The Director's Scholarship, for one, will go to as many as four incoming students and ranges from $500 to $1,000.
 Click here for more information and to apply.

 You'll start with the basics like Media History and Literacy, Elements of News Writing, Beginning Visual Journalism and Reporting while you get a good grounding in your courses outside of the J-School.
 Then, you'll dive into courses that give you skills in video production, design, photography and multimedia, editing, online journalism, social media and ethics, trends and media law.